kbroman/pkg_primer/pages/data.md

 [R/qtlcharts](http://kbroman.org/qtlcharts) package; see
 [`grav-data.R`](http://github.com/kbroman/qtlcharts/blob/master/R/grav-data.R).

-    #' @name grav
-    #' @title Arabidopsis QTL data on gravitropism
+    #' Arabidopsis QTL data on gravitropism
     #'
-    #' @description Data from a QTL experiment on gravitropism in
+    #' Data from a QTL experiment on gravitropism in
     #' Arabidopsis, with data on 162 recombinant inbred lines (Ler x
     #' Cvi).
 The outcome is the root tip angle (in degrees) at two-minute
     #' increments over eight hours.
     #'
+    #' @name grav
     #' @docType data
     #'
     #' @usage data(grav)